skeller1/extr/readme.md

 ### Use different names for controller names
 By using 3rd Party Ext Js scripts (or other circumstances) it would be nice using other controller names in your Rails app.
-So you can use 3rd party JS Files without any changes.
-Only adapt your config:
-    1. Use the  `name:` key in your yaml config
+So you can use 3rd party JS Files without any changes using the `name:` key in your yaml config:

         ProjectsController:
           name: MyCustomController